dev-brendanprice/D2-Synergy/CONTRIBUTING.md

 1. Clone this repository

 2. Make a new Bungie.net API application at: https://www.bungie.net/en/Application
+    - The redirect URL must have the `https` protocol present.
+This means that you have to manually change `https` to `http` after the initial authorization redirect has taken place.
+This is only applicable in development environments due to the nature of localhost in its default configuration.
+    - The origin URL must have the `http` version of your base URL.

 3. Take the client ID and client secret and encrypt it using base-64, using the following string format. <br>
 `Base-64 "<client-id>:<client-secret>"`